 For the first-stage of the disease caused by T. brucei gambiense pentamidine is the first-line therapy.
 Route of administration is intramuscular for one week or intravenous with normal saline over 2 hours.
 Three injections versus prolonged therapy may be equally effective.
 Once an involvement of CSF is detected pentamidine is no longer effective.
 Side effects of pentamidine include injection site reactions, abdominal pain, and hypoglycemia.
 More serious adverse events seen with pentamidine in the treatment of other diseases include leukopenia, thrombocytopenia, hyperkalemia, and QT-prolongation.

 Second stage disease caused by T. brucei gambiense includes eflornithine or melarsoprol.
-Eflornithine has been shown to be superior in reducing mortality as compared to melarsoprol and is, therefore, the preferred medication for second-stage disease.
+Eflornithine has been shown to be superior in reducing mortality as compared to melarsoprol and is, therefore, the preferred medication for the second-stage of disease.
 Combination of nifurtimox and eflornithine reduces dosage and cost of therapy.
 Adverse reactions are similar to eflornithine and include pancytopenia, GI distress, and convulsions.

 The first stage of disease caused by T. brucei rhodesiense is treated with suramin.
 Although also effective for disease caused by T. brucei gambiense the high prevalence of Onchocerca in those areas, and the risk of severe allergic reaction with suramin prohibits use in west and central Africa.
 For T. brucei rhodesiense, first-stage disease suramin is used for up to 30 days.
 Notably, this medication is rapidly degraded in the air and needs to be injected immediately after dilution with distilled water.
 Adverse reactions with suramin include hypersensitivity reactions, nephrotoxicity, peripheral neuropathy, bone marrow toxicity, and subsequent agranulocytosis and/or thrombocytopenia.